Jump Ahead To:

 Residents of Church Hill began leaving, and in the 1980s, the Historic Richmond Foundation swept in and bought more than 30 historic properties there.
 Since then, more than 200 houses have been restored in Church Hill North, mostly by white and African-American first-time home buyers.
 The Church Hill North Historic District was listed on the National Register of Historic Places in 1997.
 Once again, parts of this community are in transition, with older homes being rehabilitated and new construction going up, as well as new businesses like the East End Grocery Store and the J. Sergeant Culinary Institute.

 There are a number of businesses around this area.
 Sub Rosa Bakery is a popular destination for bread, pastries, and coffee.
+Alewife and Grisette are both nationally-renowned restaurants with a loyal following in the neighborhood.
 Historic Libby Hill Park is a great place to gaze at the beautiful scenery and for a family walk.
 The neighborhood association offers residents family-friendly events throughout the year including a fall festival and an Irish festival.
 Also, there are four parks in the area for kids and two dog parks.

 There are seven schools that serve the Church Hill North area including Bellevue Elementary School, Chimborazo Elementary and Central Montessori School of Virginia.

-With a mix of historic and new homes, Church Hill North’s architectural styles range from brick and stone Colonial Revival to Greek Revival, with newly-built row homes.
-Prices range from as low as $40,000 to the upper $500s, while rent ranges from a really affordable $695 to $1,400 per month.
+With a mix of historic and new homes, Church Hill North’s architectural styles range from brick and stone Colonial Revival to Greek Revival, with newly-built row homes and an increasing number of apartments.
+Prices range from $300,000 to $500,000 while rent ranges from a really affordable $900 to $1,400 per month.

 With a mix of young professionals, long-time residents and families, the Museum District is an attractive alternative to The Fan, as it’s a bit cheaper in price but with similar historic home styles.
 Also, it’s close to tons of museums, duh!
 The Museum District is really walkable and on average, is about a five-minute walk from restaurants and shopping.